 Water is fed to the boiler via the feed and expansion pipe.

-often referred to as the cold feed pipe) is the pipe connecting the hydronic heating system tank to your boiler.
+A feed and expansion pipe (often referred to as the cold feed pipe) is the pipe connecting the hydronic heating system tank to your boiler.

 Water is fed through this pipe on commissioning to fill the system and also to permit water when heated up to expand to the hydronic heating system tank above.